swarmcity/SwarmCityDapp/README.md

 # Swarm City Site

 ## Introduction
-The Site is created with Polymer 2 web components, and is differentially served by the PRPL server to ensure the right.
+The Site is created with Polymer 2 web components, and is differentially served by the PRPL server to ensure the right version is used for the specific browser.

 ## Environment handling